General studies

 Bachelor of general studies

-Engineer your own degree program and unleash your potential with an online bachelor of general studies from the University of Missouri-Columbia (Mizzou).
+Engineer your own degree program and unleash your potential with an online bachelor of general studies from the University of Missouri (Mizzou).

 You might have tried a few majors — but haven’t quite found the right fit.
 You may have also spent some time in college but decided to take a break.
 As a returning student, you don’t want to start right from the beginning.
 Whatever your background, you have specific aspirations for your studies and career and aren’t looking to compromise.
 In all cases, the online bachelor of general studies welcomes your drive, curiosity and innovation while providing a streamlined, flexible pathway forward toward your goals.